 Using Charitable Trusts in Florida For Estate Tax Planning

 So a very simplified explanation of charitable planning as a Florida estate planning tool is that charitable trusts may be used as a way to allocate to the charity the portion of the estate which exceeds the Federal estate tax exemption in order to limit or avoid Federal estate taxes.
+Notably, Florida doesn’t have an inheritance tax, so we are talking about Federal taxes only here.
 Depending upon the type of charitable trust used (to be discussed), either the charity can be paid an annuity payment for fixed timeframe and the remainder of the asset can go to the family OR the family can receive an annuity and the remainder can go to the charity.
 Under either scenio, the family avoids the estate tax burden while contributing to a charitable cause.
 Estate tax planning of this type is especially common when a family business is concerned and Florida business succession planning is necessary to assure that the business will weather the estate taxes.

 Using Charitable Trusts in Florida For Income Tax Planning

 So with the relatively high estate tax exemption amounts, charitable planning seemed to fade for a time due to a lessened need to use this planning.
 However, as discussed at Heckerling, income tax planning is beginning to take center stage in the estate planning attorney’s world.
 Income tax planning with a charitable trust can be described with potential real life scenario: